vsis/arcfour/README.md

 ## Creating a key

-There is a lot of way to create a secret key.
+There is a lot of ways to create a secret key.
 You may use a passphrase or a random stream of bytes.

 This is a way to create a secret key with 128 bytes long: